telerik/blazor-docs/components/scheduler/templates/dateheader.md

 # DateHeader Templates

-You can change the contents that render in the date header cells of the Scheduler.
+You can use the `DateHeaderTemplate` to customize the rendering of the Scheduler date header cells.
 This allows you to change the date format, add custom icons or other HTML elements.

 The `DateHeaderTemplate` can be defined for each Scheduler [view]({%slug scheduler-views-overview%}).
 It receives as `context` a `DateTime` object.